Nepal and China still share Mount Everest, for now

 The problem has always been access to Tibet, Visas and of course cost.
 None of which are easy.
 You could book your trip to the Chinese/Tibetan Everest Base camp for next November, only to find out the Chinese have closed down access to Tibet again.
 Trip canceled.
 Not a good way to do business.
 For now.

 But, plush hotels, resorts and even a mountaineering museum in Tingri are all being built (source) just 40 miles from Everest.
-Paved roads, a helipad, hospital. spas, restaurants and a wealth of day tours to keep tourists happen for the duration of their stay.
+Paved roads, a helipad, hospital, electric cars, spas, restaurants and a wealth of day tours to keep tourists happen for the duration of their stay (source).
 Want to see Everest?
-Hop in jeep you’ll be there 10 minutes.
+Hop on an pollution free buggy and you’ll be there 10 minutes.
 Literally.
 And again, this is all opening in 2019.

 There’s no doubting China is putting everything in place to make a their version of Everest Base Camp and tourism in Tibet the best experience possible.
 They are not interested in trekkers (yet), it’s all about package tours.
 Fly in, take a jeep, see nice things, stay at an Everest resort for a night.
 Walk outside to it (trek) or take jeep there.
 Go back.
 Go home.